-Virginia songster John Jackson, whose gentle, acoustic guitar picking and warm, rich baritone voice won him a National Heritage Fellowship, is one of the last remaining first-generation country bluesmen.
-His music--East Coast Piedmont blues, ragtime, folk, old-time hillbilly songs and ballads--transcends race, class and intellectual backgrounds as if barriers did not exist.
-Without a doubt, Jackson, an absolute favorite at blues festivals all over the world, is one of the country's preeminent singer-guitarists, a genuine national treasure.
-Jackson's Alligator Records debut, Front Porch Blues is further proof, as his guitar's percolating strings glide over the melody and his foot taps become drum beats behind his husky and soulful voice.
+Virginia songster John Jackson, whose gentle, acoustic guitar picking and warm, rich baritone voice won him a National Heritage Fellowship, was one of the last remaining first-generation country bluesmen.
+His music--East Coast Piedmont blues, ragtime, folk, old-time hillbilly songs and ballads--transcended race, class and intellectual backgrounds as if barriers did not exist.
+Without a doubt, Jackson, an absolute favorite at blues festivals all over the world, was one of the country's preeminent singer-guitarists, a genuine national treasure.
+Jackson's Alligator Records debut, Front Porch Blues is further proof, as his guitar's percolating strings glided over the melodies and his foot taps become drum beats behind his husky and soulful voice.
 "John Jackson is a highly talented musician who has enriched an already rich musical heritage with his taste and inventiveness," raved Sing Out.

 Born in Rappahanock County, Virginia on February 25, 1924, John Jackson was the seventh son of 14 children.
 His parents were farmers as well as musicians who played parties on weekends and holidays.
 John first played around with his father's guitar at age four, and by eight he taught himself enough to accompany his parents at parties.
 His parents bought a second-hand Victrola when John was six, and John soaked up the sounds from the blues and country 78s by Blind Lemon Jefferson, Blind Blake, Blind Boy Fuller, Uncle Dave Macon and Jimmie Rodgers.
 When he was ten, John met a chain gang convict named Happy, who was working near the Jackson's home.
 Happy taught John open tuning and slide guitar techniques all the while encouraging the young musician.
 Before he could learn to read or write, John had to drop out of school to work on the farm.
 He continued playing parties with his parents during the 1930s and 1940s but quit playing music a short time later.
 He felt music encouraged violent behavior, and he didn't want any part of it.